reshmabidikar/slate/source/includes/_invoice.md

 **Response**

-If successful, returns a status code of 200 and an invoicePayment resource object.
+If successful, returns a status code of 200 and a List of InvoicePayment resource objects.

 ## Custom Fields